project-koku/koku-metrics-operator/docs/csv-description.md

-# v0.9.4 Koku Metrics Operator
+# v0.9.4 CostManagementMetrics Operator
 ## Introduction
-The `koku-metrics-operator` is an OpenShift Operator used to collect OpenShift usage data and upload it to [cost managment](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.5/html/getting_started_with_cost_management/assembly_introduction_cost_management).
+The `costmanagement-metrics-operator` is an OpenShift Operator used to collect OpenShift usage data and upload it to [cost managment](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.5/html/getting_started_with_cost_management/assembly_introduction_cost_management).
 The operator queries Prometheus to create metric reports which are packaged and uploaded to cost management at [cloud.redhat.com](https://cloud.redhat.com).

 This operator is capable of functioning within a disconnected/restricted network (aka air-gapped mode).
 In this mode, the operator will store the packaged reports for manual retrieval instead of being uploaded to cost management.
 Documentation for installing an operator within a restricted network can be found [here](https://docs.openshift.com/container-platform/4.5/operators/admin/olm-restricted-networks.html).

 For more information, reach out to <cost-mgmt@redhat.com>.
 ## Features and Capabilities
 #### Metrics collection:
-The Koku Metrics Operator (`koku-metrics-operator`) collects the metrics required for cost management by:
+The CostManagementMetrics Operator (`costmanagement-metrics-operator`) collects the metrics required for cost management by:
 * Querying Prometheus to gather the necessary metrics for cost management.
 * Writing Prometheus queries to CSV report files.
 * Packaging the CSV report files into tarballs.